-As part of Mornington Peninsula Shire’s commitment to improving our foreshore, the health of Port Phillip Bay and ensuring our stormwater outlets are of the best condition, drainage improvements are being investigated for the stormwater outlet approximately aligned with Elgan Avenue in Rye and the community is invited to have their say.
+As part of Mornington Peninsula Shire’s commitment to improving our foreshore, the health of Port Phillip Bay and ensuring our stormwater outlets are of the best condition, drainage improvements are being investigated for the stormwater outlet at Elgan Avenue in Rye.

-Mornington Peninsula Shire, in collaboration with Rye Community Group Alliance, has identified that this particular outlet is ready for redesign due to concerns over litter, poor visual water quality, as well as its highly visible and populated location.
+The Shire, in collaboration with Rye Community Group Alliance, has identified this particular outlet is ready for redesign due to concerns over litter, poor visual water quality, as well as its highly visible and populated location.

 This will improve the aesthetics and safety of the outlet, while also improving the water quality flowing to the bay from this predominately roof and road stormwater flow.

 You are invited to attend a drop in session to provide your thoughts on the draft design.

 Rye Civic Hall